postspectacular/devart-template/project_posts/2014-02-05-System-architecture-and-tools.md

 ## Emacs & Org-mode

-It took me more than two decades to overcome my fear of Emacs, but ever since spending more time in SSH sessions (and needing an editor) and also since ever digging deeper into the world of [Clojure](http://www.creativeapplications.net/tutorials/introduction-to-clojure-part-1/), I quickly came to appreciate its magic and haven't looked back.
-Together with the [Org-mode](http://orgmode.org) add-on and its [literate programming](https://en.wikipedia.org/wiki/Literate_programming) [tools](http://orgmode.org/worg/org-contrib/babel/intro.html) I (re)discovered true joy in coding.
+It took me more than two decades to overcome my fear of Emacs, but ever since spending more time in SSH sessions (and needing an unified environment) and also since digging ever deeper into the world of [Clojure](http://www.creativeapplications.net/tutorials/introduction-to-clojure-part-1/), I quickly came to appreciate its magic and haven't looked back.
+Muscle memory FTW!
+Together with the [Paredit](http://www.emacswiki.org/emacs/ParEdit) and [Org-mode](http://orgmode.org) add-ons and the latter's [literate programming](https://en.wikipedia.org/wiki/Literate_programming) [tools](http://orgmode.org/worg/org-contrib/babel/intro.html) I (re)discovered true joy in coding.

 ## Clojure

 Speaking of [joy](http://joyofclojure.com/), [Clojure](http://clojure.org) has become my main weapon of choice over the past 3 years and this project too will be largely built in that language.
-It's not only its unique philosophy, but also its design as an hosted language, which makes it very valuable to me.
+It's not only its unique philosophy, but also its REPL and the language being designed as an hosted language, which makes it very valuable to me.
 Via its [ClojureScript](https://github.com/clojure/clojurescript) dialect & toolchain, I can re-use large amounts of code and compile into heavily optimized JavaScript (courtesy of [Google's Closure compiler](https://developers.google.com/closure/compiler/)).
 Since Clojure is running on the JVM, all App Engine parts will be built with Google's Java SDK for which I've already started creating nice wrappers to make the experience less verbose than in Java.

 ## Web stack: Ring, Compojure, Liberator & Hiccup

 The Clojure community eschews monolithic frameworks (e.g. Rails, Spring) and instead seems to produce an unweildly number of tiny/small independent libraries, which (usually) can be composed at will.
 This is largely made possible by working with a dynamically typed language with immutable data and powerful data abstractions.
-For web related projects, most Clojure libraries are built on top of [Ring](https://github.com/ring-clojure/ring) and/or [Compojure](https://github.com/weavejester/compojure) which provide the low level foundations.
+For web related projects, most Clojure libraries are built on top of [Ring](https://github.com/ring-clojure/ring) and/or [Compojure](https://github.com/weavejester/compojure) which provide the low level foundations and are somewhat comparable to Ruby's [Rack](http://rack.github.io) and [Sinatra](http://sinatrarb.com).
 Sitting on top of both is [Liberator](https://github.com/clojure-liberator/liberator), a library for exposing REST API endpoints and implementing the full HTTP decision tree with various hooks for customization.
-[Hiccup](https://github.com/weavejester/hiccup) is a library to represent HTML as plain, nested Clojure data structures, allowing for super concise syntax and to use normal Clojure functions to create templating functionality.
+[Hiccup](https://github.com/weavejester/hiccup) is a library to represent HTML as plain, nested Clojure data structures, allowing for super concise syntax and using normal Clojure functions to create templating functionality.
 [Hiccups](https://github.com/teropa/hiccups) is a ClojureScript port to gain this functionality also browser side.
-There's also the awesome [dommy](https://github.com/Prismatic/dommy) for similar purposes, also based on Hiccup.
+There's also the awesome [dommy](https://github.com/Prismatic/dommy) for similar purposes, based on Hiccup's approach as well.

+## Angular.js vs. Om (React.js)

+I've previously worked with [Angular](http://angularjs.org) and very much enjoyed it, though [David Nolen](http://) has been doing stellar work on his Om ClojureScript wrapper around [React]() which are very promising.
+So a final decision about which to use is still outstanding.

 ## Leiningen